MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-azure-vm-manually.md

 > - Create a custom virtual network and create the VMs within the network.
 > - Provision VMs with desired Java Development Kit (JDK) and WLS installed.
 > - Configure a WebLogic Server domain and a WebLogic Server cluster using the Oracle Configuration Wizard.
-> - Deploy and run a Java EE application in the cluster.
+> - Deploy and run a Java application in the cluster.
 > - Expose the application to the public internet via Azure Application Gateway.
 > - Validate the successful configuration.

 If you prefer a fully automated solution that does all of these steps on your behalf on GNU/Linux VMs, directly from the Azure portal, see [Quickstart: Deploy WebLogic Server on Azure Virtual Machine using the Azure portal](/azure/virtual-machines/workloads/oracle/weblogic-server-azure-virtual-machine?toc=/azure/developer/java/ee/toc.json&bc=/azure/developer/java/breadcrumb/toc.json).
-You can find these offers in Azure Marketplace with a [query for "WebLogic base image"](https://aka.ms/wls-vm-base-images).

 If you're interested in providing feedback or working closely on your migration scenarios with the engineering team developing WebLogic on Azure solutions, fill out this short [survey on WebLogic migration](https://aka.ms/wls-on-azure-survey) and include your contact information.
 The team of program managers, architects, and engineers will promptly get in touch with you to initiate close collaboration.